NilCoalescing/djangochannelsrestframework/docs/examples/generic_api_consumer.rst

 In DCRF you can create a GenericAsyncAPIConsumer that works much like a GenericAPIView in DRF.

-There are set of mixins for the consumer, that add different actions based on the CRUD operations.
+There are a set of mixins for the consumer that add different actions based on the CRUD operations.

 * ``ListModelMixin`` this mixin adds the action ``list``, allows to retrieve all instances of a model class.
-* ``RetrieveModelMixin`` this mixin adds the action ``retrieve`` allows to retrieve an object based on the pk sent.
+* ``RetrieveModelMixin`` this mixin adds the action ``retrieve``, allows to retrieve an object based on the pk sent.
 * ``PatchModelMixin`` this mixin adds the action ``patch``, allows to patch an instance of a model.
 * ``UpdateModelMixin`` this mixin adds the action ``update``, allows to update a model instance.
 * ``CreateModelMixin`` this mixin adds the action ``create``, allows to create an instance based on the data sent.